 We filed over a dozen briefs responding to the challenges brought by for-profit corporations that culminated in the U.S. Supreme Court case.
 And at the Supreme Court, we filed a brief defending the contraception coverage regulations, on behalf of nearly 30 religious organizations, arguing that religious freedom has never included the right for business owners to impose their religious beliefs on others.

 Learn more about Burwell v.
 Hobby Lobby Stores.

 Zubik v.
-Burwell, University Of Notre Dame, And Other Non-Profit Challenges
+Price, University Of Notre Dame, And Other Non-Profit Challenges

 Non-profit organizations challenged the religious accommodation that allows religious entities to refuse to provide their students and employees with insurance coverage for contraception.
 Under the accommodation, an entity needs only state its objection in writing, and the government will arrange for a third-party to pay for and provide the coverage instead.
 Remarkably, many entities have challenged this accommodation in court—insisting that the mere act of requesting it violates their religious freedom.

 We represent students in one of the challenges, brought by the University of Notre Dame .
 This is the only contraception case in which women whose coverage is at risk are actual parties to the case.

 We have also filed briefs opposing over a dozen of other challenges brought by non-profit organizations.